scijones/scijones.github.io/index.md

 And, once upon a time, I thought I was going to be a physicist:

-*Noise-induced nucleation in a bistable tunnel diode circuit* - <details><summary>I wish I could find the actual paper...</summary> But to make a long story short, tunnel diode electronic circuits are excellect real physical systems with interesting nonlinear dynamics such as Hopf bifurcations.
-We did an impressive measurement of the random switching behavior in such a circuit where the circuit could switch from one stable state to another as fast as a microsecond or as slow as seconds.
-Ah, when science seemed simple...</details>
+*Noise-induced nucleation in a bistable tunnel diode circuit* - Tunnel Diode circuits are cool.

 *Phase diffusion in graphene-based Josephson junctions* - Honestly, I only did sample creation and prep for this one.